mipayne/JustTheClass/about.md

 ## Problem sets, iteration, and slack days
 Problem sets.
-To consolidate your understanding of the ideas from class, you will do five problem sets, PS0 to PS4, involving both design and implementation work.
-Problem sets will be done individually.
-More info: collaboration on problem sets.
+To consolidate your understanding of the ideas from class, you will do five problem sets.
+Every student will submit their indivdual work on problem sets, but students are encouraged to collaborate on problems.
+Please list your collaborators at the top of your submission.

 ### Iteration:
 Each problem set will have two submissions, alpha and beta.
 The alpha submission will be graded.
 The beta submission is due a few days after you receive feedback on alpha.
 You will be expected to do a revision on your solutions and write up an explanation of where you went wrong in your first solution.
 Then you will have to do a check-in with a staff member during office hours within 7 days of the beta submission deadline where you talk through your revision.
 If you received full marks on your alpha submission, you do not have to submit a written revision.
 However, you still need to complete a check-in within 7 days of the beta submission deadline.